 Anderson was hired for the nighttime care of two infants, born the first week of December.
 According to court documents, on Jan.
 17, Anderson reported to the parents that the female infant had "smacked" her face against the crib slats during the night, bruising her face.

 On Jan.
 28, Anderson reported the male infant to be incessantly fussy.
 When the day nanny came to work on Jan.
 30, she said Anderson seemed to be in a hurry to leave.
-The day nurse reported she saw dark bruising running down the male infant's forearm and, when she touched his leg when changing his diaper, he screamed and retracted his leg.

 When he exhibited the same behavior the following day, the mother took the twins to Primary Children's Medical Center, where the male was discovered to have rib fractures and two broken ankles.
 According to court reports, the doctor who treated the twins said the fractures were consistent with non-accidental trauma.

 Consequently, the Summit County Sheriff's Office opened a child abuse investigation, which unearthed a warrant for Anderson out of Belgium for cruelty towards children after she allegedly abused infant twins there in May 2011.

 According to the reports, Anderson began caring for the twins in Belgium when they came home from the hospital.
 About 10 days later, Anderson was left alone with the infants for the first time.
 The mother returned and noticed one of the twins had a "flabby" arm, which began to swell.
 Both twins were also becoming increasingly fussy and one of the infants had a bruise on her cheek, which Anderson attributed to the infant hitting herself.